-Staff Comment: The applicant states that "the 2022 Draft Cannon Beach Transportation System Plan's analysis of the City's existing transportation system demonstrates compliance with identified Oregon Department of Transportation (ODOT) mobility targets.
-As a result, the adjacent transportation system can accommodate the proposed lot's future single-family dwellings and will not result in excessive traffic congestion on nearby streets."
-The proposed lots would fall within the minimum 250 feet service radius of hydrants and the turnaround areas are sufficient for fire and emergency services.
-The other utilities, including the City's existing sanitary sewer and water systems have sufficient capacity to meet the project site's proposed development and demand.
-Stormwater service lines, anticipated to be four inches in diameter, will collect each future dwelling's stormwater runoff, which will then be conveyed to the existing public system within Forest Lawn Road and South Hemlock Street.
-Downstream deficiencies in the City's stormwater conveyance system are not known to exist.
-It is not anticipated that the proposed level of development would create excessive traffic or demand on utilities or other municipal infrastructure.
-Meets criteria.
+Findings: The applicant states that "the 2022 Draft Cannon Beach Transportation System Plan's analysis of the City's existing transportation system demonstrates compliance with identified Oregon Department of Transportation (ODOT) mobility targets.
+As a result, the adjacent transportation system can accommodate the proposed lot's future single-family dwellings and will not result in excessive traffic congestion on nearby streets," however, there is no compelling evidence provided to move access from the secondary surface street of Forest Lawn to the more travelled Hemlock arterial.